TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 added 2 packages, removed 5 packages, changed 8 packages, and audited 1037 packages in 27s
 ```

-* Half my unit tests now failing with a JavaScript runtime error deep inside jsdom: `TypeError: list.map is not a function`
+Oh dear.
+Half my unit tests are failing with a JavaScript runtime error deep inside jsdom: "`TypeError: list.map is not a function`".

-* Rolled back to version 24.
-Still failing.
+I rolled the changes back to version 24.
+Tests are still failing.

-* A few unrelated minor updates got applied when I updated jsdom.
-Reverted `package-lock.json` to previous version and used `npm ci` to get installed state to match
-* Now tests are working again
+A few unrelated minor updates got applied when I ran `npm update` after editing `package.json`.
+I reverted `package-lock.json` to the previous version and used `npm ci` to get the installed state to match.
+Thankfully, the tests are working again.

-* Tried again but instead of updating `package.json` directly and running `npm update`, I did it properly, restricting scope of changes to just jsdom
+I tried again but this time instead of updating `package.json` directly and running `npm update`, I did it properly, restricting the scope of changes to just `jsdom`.

 ```
-% npm install -D jsdom@"^25.0.0"
+% npm install -D jsdom@25

 added 2 packages, removed 5 packages, changed 2 packages, and audited 1037 packages in 1s
 ```

-* This time tests run OK
-* Let's try the minor updates again
+This time the tests run fine.
+Let's try the minor updates again.

 ```
 % npm update